St Martin's Chapel

 Nearby Attractions

-Furtwangen Clock Museum: Just a short distance from St. Martin’s Chapel, this museum showcases the rich history of clockmaking in the Black Forest region.
-With a diverse collection of timepieces, it offers insight into local craftsmanship.
+1. Furtwangen Clock Museum: A short distance from the chapel, this museum showcases the rich tradition of clock-making in the Black Forest, offering insights into local craftsmanship and history.

-Triberg Waterfalls: A short drive from the chapel, these spectacular waterfalls are among the highest in Germany.
-The scenic trails around the falls offer opportunities for hiking and photography.
+3. Triberg Waterfalls: Located a short drive from Furtwangen, these impressive waterfalls are among the highest in Germany and offer stunning views and hiking paths.

 Insider Tips